 To apply for Total Disability individual unemployability benefits, veterans must complete a VA disability claim and submit the form to the VA.
 Veterans can submit online, by email, fax, or in person at a local VA office or through the help of a VA-accredited representative.

-What is the Evidence Required to Prove Entitlement to Individual Unemployability
+What is the Evidence Required to Prove Individual Unemployability

 To prove entitlement to individual disability benefits, veterans can provide vocational and medical evidence to the Social Security Administration such as medical records and service connection, social security determinations, lay evidence, vocational assessment, medical opinion, etc.